Orient'Est Métiers

 Animation showing the interaction of exploring career domains as bubbles

-Feature 2: goal setting & journey tracking
+Goal setting & journey tracking

 Career goals feel abstract and distant, especially for students.
 The platform needed to help users commit to a goal and support them along the way, visualizing their progress in a motivating way.